top of page

 How did the VISAGUARD lawyer resolve the case?

-Payroll statements and proof of proper salary payments,
+• Pay slips and proof of proper salary payments,

-Employment contracts, job descriptions and internal company correspondence.
+• Employment contracts, job descriptions, and internal company correspondence.

 C. Conclusion

-What can we learn from this case?
+What can be learned from this case?

 The case further illustrates the need to always critically review administrative decisions in light of current legislation and administrative practice.
 While it is true that Blue Cards cannot be issued if the salary threshold is not met, this does not necessarily mean that previously issued Blue Cards can be revoked.
 In this case, extensive knowledge of administrative law regulations and relevant case law led to the successful safeguarding of the client's prospects of residence and employment in Germany.